 Costs include costs, charges and expenses, including those incurred in connection with advisers.

+CPI means the all groups consumer price index for all capital cities in original terms published by the Australian Bureau of Statistics or its successor.

+Data Breach means, in respect of the ELN, any of the following:

+that the information is or may have been lost, misused, interfered with, corrupted or been subject to unauthorised access, modification or disclosure; or

+that there has been unauthorised access to the system, storage device or computer network in which such information is stored; or

+that the information, or the storage device or computer system on which such information is stored, is stolen, lost or misplaced.

 Data Standard means the data standard specified by the Registrar.

 Desirable Recommendations means those written recommendations of an Independent Expert which are not Essential Recommendations and which an ELNO may choose to implement.